How To Hide Your Credit Utilization – 5 Ways You Can Improve Your Overall Credit Utilization Rate

 Alternatively, you can set a limit yourself and withdraw your money when that limit is reached.
 While studying abroad in college, I only had one credit card to use with no international fees.
 Since it had a $2,000 credit limit, every time I spent a few hundred dollars on the card, I had to pay back my debt to make sure my credit utilization rate stayed low.
 So I would make multiple payments per month to keep my credit card balance below 30-50% during the months I was traveling.

-See also How To Make Money Online With WhatsApp Channel: A Complete Guide
+See also How To Make Money on Youtube in Nigeria?

 2. Increase your credit limit